Peoples Temple: Mass murder/suicide at Jonestown, Guyana

 In 1974, the Peoples Temple signed a lease to rent land in Guyana.
 The community which was established on this piece of property was named the Peoples Temple Agricultural Project, informally dubbed "Jonestown".
 The settlement had as few as fifty residents in early 1977.

 Jones saw Jonestown as both a "socialist paradise" and a "sanctuary" from media scrutiny that had started with the Kinsolving articles.
 Former Temple member Tim Carter said the Temple moved to Jonestown because "in '74, what we saw in the United States was creeping fascism."
 Carter explained, "It was apparent that corporations, or the multinationals, were getting much larger, their influence was growing within the government, and the United States is a racist place."
 He said the Temple concluded that Guyana was "a place in a black country where our black members could live in peace", "it was a socialist government" and it was "the only English-speaking country in South America."

 Increasing media scrutiny based on allegations by former members placed further pressure on Jones, especially after a 1977 article by Marshall Kilduff in New West magazine.
 Just before publication of the New West piece, editor Rosalie Wright telephoned Jones to read him the article.
 Wright explained that she was only doing so before publication because of "all the support letters we received on your behalf, from the Governor of California [Jerry Brown]" and others.

 While still on the phone listening to the allegations contained in the article, Jones wrote a note to Temple members in the room with him that said, "We leave tonight.
 Notify Georgetown (Guyana)."
 After Jones left for Guyana, he encouraged Temple members to follow him there.
-The population grew to over 900 people by late 1978.
+The population grew to about a thousand people by late 1978.
 Those who moved there were promised a tropical paradise free from the supposed wickedness of the outside world.